Friday, September 22, 2017

 Graphics & Sounds

-The sound effects are excellent with samples used to complement the tension of tactical warfare.
-Their quality is great and I'm excited to see they didn't wimp out by using samples for weaponry, cries, and other effects.
+The sound effects are excellent, with samples used to complement the tension of tactical warfare.
+Great quality, and I'm excited to see they didn't wimp out by using samples for weaponry, cries, and other effects.

 The CryptO'pinion?

-8BitChip has a hard drive version with floppies at Old Games Finder.
+8BitChip has a hard drive game, floppies at Atari Legend.

-Trusteft has recorded a great video from unboxing to gameplay!
+Trusteft has a great video from unboxing to gameplay!